mhmdtwsm/MyObsidianNotes/THM_Learning_era/THM/Mr.Robot.md

 #### 4 - Login-page

 - Go and login in the `/login` directory with the password you will find in `/license` directory - and scroll down in the page to find it-
-- Get to the appearance menu in word press and go to editor and open any templte and add the `php reverse shell code` from the following link and make sure to add  your `IP` and the port and go to the link of the php you edit it `{ip}/404.php`: https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php
+- Get to the appearance menu in word press and go to editor and open any template and add the `php reverse shell code` from the following link and make sure to add  your `IP` and the port and go to the link of the PHP you edit it `{ip}/404.php`: https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php
 - and listen with
 ```bash